Limitations of Particle-Based Spasers

-Analytic theoretical descriptions have focussed so far on quasi-static \cite{Bergman2003,Andrianov2011,Andrianov2011a, Parfenyev2012, Ginzburg2013, Stockman2010} analyses that only consider a nanoparticle's dipolar resonance.
-Rather numerical cold cavity analyses of actual devices have been used in order to show (i) that observed far-field pattern correspond to measured spectra etc.\ \cite{Oulton2009,Khajavikhan2012,Ma2011,Lu2012a}, (ii) that the resonator under observation is unable to support ordinary purely optical modes \cite{Oulton2009,Khajavikhan2012,Ma2011,Lu2012a}, and (iii) to estimate the minimum gain required to overcome losses within the resonator.
+Analytic theoretical descriptions have mainly focused on quasi-static analysis, so far\,\cite{Bergman2003,Andrianov2011,Andrianov2011a, Parfenyev2012, Ginzburg2013, Stockman2010}.
+Within this framework only a nanoparticle's dipolar resonance or generic numbers of the gain medium's relaxation rate have been considered to describe the spaser.
+Rather numerical cold cavity analysis of actual devices has been used in order to show (i) correspondence with observed far-field patterns and measured spectra etc.\ \cite{Oulton2009,Khajavikhan2012,Ma2011,Lu2012a}, (ii) that the resonator under observation is unable to support ordinary purely optical modes \cite{Oulton2009,Khajavikhan2012,Ma2011,Lu2012a}, and (iii) to estimate the minimum gain required to overcome losses within the resonator.
+Within these studies the gain-factor was basically described by a constant negative imaginary part of the dielectric permittivity.

 A complete description of spasing/lasing systems requires a fully quantum-mechanical treatment.
 In view of the dispersive and dissipative properties of metals and the open-system character of any spaser, this represents a formidable task.
 In this work, we set ourselves the more modest, but also challenging goal of developing a fully electromagnetic semi-classical rate-equation approach.
-This allows for a quantitative investigation of the input-output characteristics, notably the quantitative determination of the spasing/lasing threshold.
+This allows for a quantitative investigation of the stationary and time-dependent (see supplemental material (SM)) input-output characteristics, the necessary inversion density (or gain-factor) and unmasks the so far disregarded impact of higher order modes.

+The paper is organized as follows: We start with a description of the model and how we apply it to the spaser design published by Noginov et al.\,\cite{Noginov2009}.
+The results found for this design are presented and discussed before we conclude.